-The Compensation Policy of the Bank, as last amended during FY2018 and approved by the BGRNC and the Board at their meetings held on May 3, 2017, pursuant to the guidelines issued by RBI, covers all employees of the Bank, including those in overseas branches of the Bank.
+The Compensation Policy of the Bank, as last reviewed by the BGRNC and the Board at their meetings held on May 7, 2018, pursuant to the guidelines issued by RBI, covers all employees of the Bank, including those in overseas branches of the Bank.
 In addition to the Bank's Compensation Policy guidelines, the overseas branches also adhere to relevant local regulations.